blackchoey/remote-mcp-apim-oauth-prm/README.md

 ### 2. Manually consent required permission
 Replace tenant id and client id in below url and use the url to manually login and consent User.Read permission for your MCP server.
 Everyone who try this MCP server needs to take this step individually.
 You can find the value of client id in APIM's `McpClientId` Named Value.

 Continue the next step after Entra ID redirected you to localhost.
+It's expected that the redirected localhost page cannot be accessed.
+As long as you finished the consent step from Entra ID side, you're good to go to the next step.
 ```
 https://login.microsoftonline.com/{tenant}/oauth2/v2.0/authorize?client_id={client-id-created-by-azd-up}&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%3A3000&response_mode=query&scope=User.Read&state=12345&code_challenge=FKb6UkkRio0kIiAfYzJoVa4GGmZ6v6QVgQ5PjTA2iMk&code_challenge_method=S256
 ```